-Best Excotic/Ethnic Cuisine
+Best Exotic/Ethnic Cuisine

 If you are looking for a unique (but quick) dining experience, look no further than Harambe Market.
 You won’t find burgers and fries here.
 Instead, you will find tender meats infused with exotic spices and interesting ethnic cuisine at this kitschy, African-inspired eatery.
 The restaurant is comprised of 4 food stalls/shacks for ordering and an open-air plaza for feasting.
 This is street food done the Animal Kingdom way.
-Note that that are a couple of vegetarian options, but this is a meat-centric dining spot for sure.
+Note that there are a few vegetarian options, but this is a meat-centric dining spot for sure.
 Harambe also offers plenty of alcoholic beverage choices for adults and refreshing fruity drinks for the kids (and adults).

 Recommendations: Try the African Spiced Ribs w/ Barbecue Glaze with Green Papaya Slaw and Black-Eyed Pea Salad or the tender Grilled Chicken Skewer.